xieruishen/RayTracer/reports/report.md

   tFar = min(tFar, max(t1, t2));
 }

-// Same algorithm applies to y-axis
+// Same algorithm applies to y planes and z planes and we find the maximum tNear minimum tFar across all slabs.

 return tFar >= tNear;
 ```
+If there is a valid intersection, we store the distance from the eye ray to the point of intersection which is just tNear.

 ### Lambertian Reflectance
 To make a more realistic scene, we not only need to compute whether the eye ray intersect with any object in scene but also determine how to illuminate the object based on its material.
 Material consists of color diffusion and reflectivity (0 - 100%) as its attributes.
 For each object we put in the scene, we assigned it both a position and material.
 The color diffusion property indicates the color the object will reflect when light shines it.
 For each RGB value, we scaled the 0-255 range to be between 0-1 since it is much more intuitive to specify a percentage.
 The reflectivity of an object is used to determine how 'shiny' an object is and acts as a mirror for other objects.
 The material of the object is defined as follows: